 To ensure a positive path towards social and economic integration, ORR has prioritized the formulation of a Youth Mentoring Set-Aside program.
 The primary goals of this program are to 1) promote positive civic and social engagement and to 2) support individual educational and vocational advancement.

-To support this initiative, ORR is providing a one-time RSS set-aside allocation.
-The FY 2018 allocations to states, Wilson-Fish programs, and replacement designees are based on the number of ORR-eligible individuals ages 15-24 who were served by the state in the previous fiscal year (FY 20171) as reported in the ORR-5 and that was verified against the ORR Refugee Arrivals Data System (RADS).
+The FY 2019 allocations to states, Wilson-Fish programs, and replacement designees are based on the number of ORR-eligible individuals ages 15-24 who were served by the state in the previous fiscal year (FY 20181) as reported in the ORR-5 and that was verified against the ORR Refugee Arrivals Data System (RADS).

-States that received over 90 ORR-eligible individuals between the ages of 15-24 qualify for funding.
-The chart below documents the number of eligible served populations by each state in FY 2017 and the corresponding funding allocations for the YM program for FY 2018.
-The proposed allocations are based on availability of federal funding and will be included in the 4th quarter FY 2018 Refugee Support Services allocation as a “set-aside.”
+States that received over 70 ORR-eligible individuals between the ages of 15-24 qualify for funding.
+The chart below documents the number of eligible served populations by each state in FY 2018 and the corresponding funding allocations for the YM program for FY 2019.
+The proposed allocations are based on availability of federal funding and will be included in the 4th quarter FY 2019 RSS allocation as a set-aside.

-ORR may consider the continuance of this set-aside in future fiscal years, based on the availability of federal funding and the priorities of the ORR Director.
-As required under ORR regulation §400.210, these funds must be obligated by September 30, 2019 and must be liquidated by September 30, 2020.
+As with all funding, the Youth Mentoring RSS set-aside is based on the availability of federal funding and the priorities of the ORR Director.
+As required under ORR regulation §400.210, these funds must be obligated by September 30, 2020 and must be liquidated by September 30, 2021.

 Other states not funded: